 Biodegradable Sunscreen – The waters around Holbox are rich in sea life and the island is part of the Biosphere Reserve and Protected Wildlife Area of Yum Balam.
 To protect and respect local species, it is important to use biodegradable sunscreen and insect repellent to conserve the area.
 During our stay on Holbox Island, we used this sunscreen.

 Hat & Sunglasses – The sun is extremely harsh and unforgiving in this part of the world, so do not forget a hat which gives you adequate protection and sunglasses which will protect your eyes.
 The walk on the sandbank is in full sun with no opportunities for shade.

 Towel & Food – To enjoy the clear waters of Holbox Island, remember to bring a towel.
 In addition, you may wish to bring some snacks with you as there is nowhere to buy food and drinks.
 If you stop to eat and drink during your walk, do not forget to take all your rubbish with you as there are no bins!
 You can transport all of your items in a comfortable waterproof backpack like this one.

 Waterproof Camera – Make sure you take a waterproof camera with you for your memories of this extraordinary place.
 We used a GoPro which is an amazing piece of kit which is waterproof and highly portable.
 You can buy it here on Amazon.
 If you want to record amazing images from the sky, a drone would be perfect but check out the latest local restrictions before you use it.
-In my opinion, this drone is one of the best on the market.
+To get an idea of prices, check out this range of drones on Amazon.

 Explore the Mangroves in Holbox Island